 Undoubtedly, one of the most well-preserved medieval towns in Germany, it is said to have been established by the Celts before the first century is Rothenburg ob der Tauber and another pick for the most beautiful small towns in Germany you have to visit.

 Rothenburg ob der Tauber is an ancient town in the Franconia region of Bavaria, Germany.
 It sits on an elevated plain with majestic views looking down at the Tauber River.
 A visit to this charming city will have you feeling like you are whisked away in a storybook setting; with centuries-old citadels, towers that offer amazing views at the top, and a real night watchman.

-If you are wondering where to go in this Germany town, check out places like St James’ Church, the Medieval Crime and Justice Museum, and the Georgsbrunnen.
+If you are wondering where to go in this charming German village, check out places like St James’ Church, the Medieval Crime and Justice Museum, and the Georgsbrunnen.